-Acetaminophen is an over-the-counter pain reliever that may be used to help with mild to moderate headaches, muscle aches, backaches, sore throats and other cold symptoms, menstrual cramps, toothaches and reactions to shots.
+Acetaminophen — better known by the brand name Tylenol — is an over-the-counter pain reliever.
+It can be used to help with mild to moderate headaches, muscle aches, backaches, sore throats and other cold symptoms, menstrual cramps, toothaches and reactions to shots.
 It is also sometimes used to help ease the pain of osteoarthritis.

 Acetaminophen is the name used in the United States and Japan; internationally, the drug is known as paracetamol.
-It is sold under dozens of brand names, such as Tylenol, Panadol and Mapap.
-It is also a component in more than 100 medications, including Alka-Seltzer Plus Cold & Sinus, NyQuil Cold/Flu Relief, Percocet and Excedrin.
+It is sold under dozens of brand names, including Tylenol, Panadol and Mapap.
+It's also a component in more than 100 medications, including Alka-Seltzer Plus Cold & Sinus, NyQuil Cold/Flu Relief, Percocet and Excedrin.

 Acetaminophen belongs to drug classes analgesics (pain relievers) and antipyretics (fever reducers).
-It works by elevating the pain threshold so that only more intense pain is registered as such.
+It works by elevating the pain threshold so that only more intense pain is felt.
 It also tells the brain to cool off the body during fever.

 Acetaminophen is available as a tablet, chewable tablet, capsule, liquid, drops (no longer produced in the United States), extended-release tablet, orally disintegrating tablet and rectal suppository.
 Oral forms can be taken with or without food.
 It is important not to crush or chew extended-release tablets, as this can increase the risk of side effects since the medicine will be released all at once.

-Acetaminophen will probably work better if taken when the first signs of pain occur, according to the National Institutes of Health (NIH).
+Acetaminophen will is likely most effective if taken when the first signs of pain occur, according to the National Institutes of Health (NIH).